ZecHub/zechub/site/usingzec/wallets.md

 # Intro to Zcash Wallets

-Wallets allow Zcash users to store ZEC and to use ZEC for payments and sending of encrypted memos.
-There are a few different ways users can do this.
-Below is a list of options and a high level overview of what each option is best for.
+Wallets allow users to recieve and spend ZEC for payments.
+Some also support sending and recieving encrypted memos.
+Below is a list of available options and a high level overview of what each option is best for.

 ---

 ## Mobile Shielded Wallets

-Shielded wallets are wallets that use shielded Zcash addresses (z-addrs).
-These wallets provide the highest level of privacy.
-The majority of these wallet are mobile phone apps.
+Mobile shielded wallets are wallets on mobile phones that support shielded Zcash addresses (z-addrs) and encrypted memos.

 ## Mobile Shielded Wallets w/ Auto-Shielding

-Auto-shielding wallets are shielded wallets that also include a transparent receiving address.
-This address allows users to receive funds from other transparent addresses, and then moves the funds to the shielded address.
-The majority of these wallet are mobile phone apps.
+Mobile Auto-shielding wallets are the same as above except when transparent funds are recieved, the wallet automatically moves the funds into a shielded address.

 ## Transparent Wallets

 Transparent wallets are wallets that only support transparent addresses.
-These wallets are not recommended as they do not provide a high level of user privacy.
+These wallets are similar to bitcoin wallets and thus offer the least amount of privacy protection.

 ## Hardware Wallets